 More than a lakh acres of agricultural land is used to grow sweet potatoes.
 West Bengal, Bihar, Odisha and Uttar Pradesh take the lead in growing these tubers in India.
 Sweet potatoes are planted with small pieces of rooted tubers called slips.
 The crop takes 120 days to mature after it is planted.
 When the tubers mature, the leaves turn yellow.
 This is the right time to harvest these tubers by digging them out.

-Sweet potato is easy to grow and is heat and drought resistant.
+Sweet potato is easy to grow and is heat and drought-resistant.
 It can grow in a variety of soil, from sandy to loamy.
 But for best results, a combination of fertile sandy loamy soil with a good drainage system works well.
 Light sandy or heavy clay should be avoided.
 The pH should range from 5.7-6.8 for best results.
 Sweet potato is not affected by pests or diseases.
-However, it needs the warmth of the sun, and for deep roots, it requires a lot of air space in the soil.
+However, it needs the warmth of the sun, and deep roots, it requires a lot of air space in the soil.
 Sweet potatoes are very sensitive to aluminium toxicity; therefore, compost or natural fertilizers or manure should be used.

 Sowing and irrigation